 The new edition of ‘Ishqiya’ is all about a unique “swayamvar” conducted by Begum Para (Madhuri Dixit – Nene), the lady of Mahmudabad, a fictitious town in the heartlands of Uttar Pradesh, India.
 The event adjudged by Begum, with support of her aide Muniya (Huma Qureshi), is all about excellence in Urdu poetry.
 Circumstances bring Khalu (Naseeruddin Shah) and Babban (Arshad Warsi) to Begum’s palace and sparks fly… of love, power, treachery, greed and of course gunfire!

-The most noticeable element here is its dark humour with the right mix of quirky dialogues and hilarious moments.
-As in case of most Vishal Bhardwaj productions, the dialect used here is a character in itself.
-So smartly are several of the sequences penned that we feel as if the show should never end.
-The introduction of Begum Para with the original ‘Hamari Atariya Pe‘ in the background, and the Mehfil-e-Shayari that follows are addictive, to say the least.
-Time comes to an exotic standstill when Khalu confronts Begum for their connection from the past and the thumri “Jagave Saari Raina”, which is easily the best song of the enterprise.
-Come to think of it, the emotions that the duo feel for each other are very well-defined as opposed to the half-baked moments of lust between Muniya and Babban.
-Nevertheless, one should not bother complaining as the witty tête-à-tête between them keep us in splits.
-Also, the mysterious shades given to Begum and Muniya’s relationship is stunning and beyond any form of praise.
+The most noticeable element here is its dark humour with the right mix of edgy dialogues and hilarious situations.
+As in case of several Vishal Bhardwaj productions, the dialect used here becomes a character in itself.
+In the midst, the introduction sequence of Begum Para with the original ‘Hamari Atariya Pe‘ in the background, and the Mehfil-e-Shayari that follows are among the film’s finest passages.
+Later, time comes to an absolute standstill when Khalu confronts Begum for their connection from the past, leading to the thumri “Jagave Saari Raina” (which is easily the best song of the enterprise).
+Right from the screenplay design, the emotions that the duo feel for each other are very well-defined as opposed to the brief moments of lust between Muniya and Babban.
+Nevertheless, one should not bother complaining as the witty tête-à-têtes between them keep us in splits.
+Also, the mysterious shades given to Begum and Muniya’s relationship is stunning and beyond any forms of praise.
 The very fact remains an ingredient of intrigue even after the show concludes.
-I’m sure Ismat Chughtai is smiling from somewhere.
-For this glowing tribute to ‘Lihaaf‘.
+I’m sure Ismat Chughtai is smiling from somewhere, for this glowing tribute to ‘Lihaaf‘.

 Performances are first-rate with Vijay Raaz stealing the show with a stupendous performance.
-Not that we haven’t seen the actor in similar roles before but his screen presence and the personality he lends to Jaan Mohammed is remarkable.
-Naseeruddin Shah brims with unbridled energy.
-Somehow his performance reminds us of the comical ‘talking-from-the-portrait-daddy’ avatar from ‘Jaane Tu Yaa Jaane Na’.
-Maybe we should hand it over to the unabashed verve of both the tales.
+Not that we haven’t seen the actor in similar roles before but his screen presence and the personality that he lends to Jaan Mohammed is commendable.
+Naseeruddin Shah brims with the kind of energy that is quintessential to him.
+Somehow his performance reminds us of the comical ‘talking-from-the-portrait-martyr’ avatar from ‘Jaane Tu Yaa Jaane Na’.
 Arshad Warsi is in his elements with not a single note out of pitch.
-Manoj Pahwa does well in a neat cameo.
-Huma Qureshi rises above her sort-of amateurishly written part and delivers a bravura performance.
-Now coming to the diva on the dais, Madhuri Dixit – Nene illuminates every frame she is in.
+While Manoj Pahwa does exceedingly well in a neat cameo, Huma Qureshi rises above her somewhat unsatisfying part to deliver a bravura performance.
+Now coming to the diva on the dais, Madhuri Dixit – Nene illuminates every frame that she is in.
 Let’s not deny that a significant part of the run-time is spent sighing at her alluring beauty and unmatched grace.
-Cast in a part that is tailor-made for her, the part doesn’t require heavy-duty histrionics but certain poise and a magnetic presence.
+Cast in a part that is tailor-made for her, Begum Para does not demand heavy-duty histrionics from her end.
+The must-have is a certain celestial poise along with a magnetic presence whenever she appears on screen.
 And is there anyone better than Mrs. Nene to pull it off?
 Not yet in Hindi cinema!